The BEST Apple Cider Muffins Recipe

 These muffins taste like fall in every bite.

-Did you just picked up some fresh apple cider from a farm?
+Did you pick up some fresh apple cider from a farm?
 If not, grab apple cider at your local grocery store and make these tasty muffins!

 One of my favorite parts of this recipe is…the cinnamon sugar coating.